evildeamond/RotNCrypt-v2/README.md

 Make sure you have Python 2 or anywhere in the 2.x range, but not 3.
 Download the contents of the repo, unpack the repo, and run the script.
-That Simple
+That simple.

 ###Linux

-Firstly, download the dependencys
+Firstly, download the dependencys,
 '''
 	sudo apt-get install python
 '''
-Next, Clone the repo
+Next, Clone the repo,
 '''
 	git clone https://github.com/evildeamond/RotNCrypt-v2 rotn
 '''
-From there just run the script
+From there just run the script,
 '''
 	python /your/directory/rotn/script.py
 '''